Welcome to the new home of

 Burr News:

 Henry Burr was the pseudonym of Harry McClaskey, a world famous pop singer and recording artist of the 1902-1929 period.
-Credited with making over 5000 phonograph recordings for almost every record company and performing in many concerts throughout North America, this Canadian-American remains one of the most famous, and yet, one of the most forgotten recording artists of all time.
-Born in Saint Stephen, New
+Credited with making close to 5000 diferent titled phonograph recordings for almost every record company, and performing in many concerts throughout North America, this remarkable Canadian artist remains one of the most famous, and yet, one of the most forgotten recording artists of all time.
+Born in 1882 in Saint Stephen, New

 Brunswick, Canada, Harry's family moved to Saint John, New